 desired.
 Note, however, that I have not included in my consideration

 those species teetering on the edge of extinction where a currently

 extant population is not proven (e.g., Ivory-billed Woodpecker, Ou,

-Night Parrot, Kinglet Calyptera, White-eyed River-Martin), even when it
+Kinglet Calyptera, White-eyed River-Martin), or when it is known that

 - Hard to find?
 This is not the same thing as "rare."
 The Seychelles Magpie-Robin Copsychus sechellarum